grassr-solutions/mandaue-foam/README.md

 - Website: https://www.grassr.solutions/

 ## About GRASSR SOLUTIONS
-GRASSR SOLUTIONS is based in Davao City, Philippines, and specializes in providing digital solutions for wholesale businesses.
+GRASSR SOLUTIONS is based in Davao City, Philippines, and specializes in providing digital solutions for businesses.